NREL/SOEP-QSS/README.md

     There are different precision impacts of each approach but with bulletproofing against small negative time steps due to finite precision there is probably no benefit to shifting the continuous representation when the trajectory doesn't change.
 * Handles self-observer continuous representation updates specially instead of as part of general observer updates for efficiency:
   * Assigns continuous representation coefficients from the corresponding quantized representation during requantization instead of recomputing them.
+* Input variable classes fit under the Variable hierarchy so that they can be processed along with QSS state variables.

 ### Time Steps